ecurryelrod/dam_exhibit_info/README.md

 # DamExhibitInfo

-Find information about current and upcoming exhibits at the Denver Art Museum.

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/dam_exhibit_info`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+DAM Exhibit Info provides a CLI for users to find information about current and upcoming exhibits at the Denver Art Museum.
+The user will be prompted to select current or upcoming exhibits to see more information about.
+They will then be given a list of those exhibits with the name, dates, and short summary of each one.
+From there the user can then choose to see a detailed description of an exhibit.

 ## Installation